ageitgey/face_recognition/README.md

-When you install `face_recognition`, you get a simple command-line program called `face_recognition` that you can use to recognize faces in a photograph or folder full for photographs.
+When you install `face_recognition`, you get a simple command-line program called `face_recognition` that you can use to recognize faces in a photograph or folder full of photographs.

 First, you need to provide a folder with one picture of each person you already know.
 There should be one image file for each person with the